 Marvel had popular characters long before Feige became its central organizer.
 What he supplied was managerial and narrative discipline.
 He helped make separate films feel like connected installments in one larger argument about tone, character, payoff, and continuity.
 Audiences learned that following the series across titles would be rewarded rather than punished.

 That reward structure became a business model.
-Viewers were not only buying tickets to individual films.
-They were buying confidence in the system.
+Viewers were buying tickets to individual films and confidence in the system.

 The achievement was industrial as much as artistic